amiaopensource/vrecord/Resources/analog_digitization.md

 **Using the Waveform Monitor**

-The waveform monitor is generally used to measure the lumaniance (brightness) levels of the signal.
+The waveform monitor is generally used to measure the luminance (brightness) levels of the signal.
 SMPTE color bars should look like this on a waveform monitor, similiar to a staircase:

 ![alt text](http://www.experimentaltvcenter.org/sites/default/files/history/images/preservationcom/waveform2.jpg "Color Bars in Waveoform Monitor")

 The color bars in the picture above are set up properly.
 Start by setting up the black level in the waveform monitor.
-The black level could also be called "Set up" or "Black" depending on your model of time base corrector or processing amplifier.
+The black level could also be called "Set up" or "Black" depending on your model of the time base corrector (TBC) or processing amplifier (proc amp).
 Adjust this dial until the second lowest line in the color bars (the black level), which runs along the bottom of the staircase is set to 7.5 IRE on the waveform monitor.
 This is usually represented by a dashed line near the bottom of the monitor.
 The black line should intersect the dashed 7.5 IRE line.

-Now set the luminance level, this could be the step all the way on the left, or it could be the second step from the left.
-One of these steps should hit the 75 IRE mark on the waveform monitor usually represented by a dotted line.
-The lumianance level could be represented by a dial labeled "Luma" or "Video" again, depending on your model of TBC or Proc Amp.
+Now set the luminance level so that the highest plateau of your bars reaches the 100 IRE mark on the waveform monitor.
+The luminance level could be represented on a TBC or proc amp by a dial labeled "Luma" or "Video" again, depending on your model of TBC or Proc Amp.

-There may also be another step to the left of the 75 IRE bar.
-Make sure this line is at 100 IRE.
 Your black and luma levels should now be correctly set up.

 **Using the Vectorscope**